-The Economics Department recommends that students take MATH 1410 rather than 1510 as their second-semester course.
+The Economics Department recommends that students take the MATH 1070/1080 sequence.
+However, if the MATH 1400/1410 sequence is chosen, MATH 1410 is recommended rather than 1510 as their second-semester course.
 This is for several reasons: MATH 1510 includes material on probability that is already covered by other courses in the major (in particular, ECON 2300 [formerly 103]), while MATH 1410 deepens students' understanding of calculus.
 Moreover, MATH 1410 is the gateway course for the upper-level mathematics courses, while taking MATH 1510 complicates further study of mathematics.
 Details about the MATH courses can be found on the Mathematics Department Undergraduate Program web page.

 The introductory economics courses (ECON 0100 [formerly 001] and ECON 0200 [formerly 002]) and the economics courses intended for non-majors (with numbers ECON 0xxx) do not have a calculus prerequisite, and therefore can be taken concurrently with the introductory mathematics courses or before the math classes are taken.